igar1991/FDP-mobile/README.md

 # Run locally
 Clone this repo and run.
 1. `npm install`
+2. `npm install --global expo-cli`
-2. `expo start`
+3. `expo start`
-3. To open the app:
+4. To open the app:
 On your iPhone or iPad, open the default Apple "Camera" app and scan the QR code you see in the terminal.
 On your Android device, press "Scan QR Code" on the "Home" tab of the Expo Go app and scan the QR code you see in the terminal.
 For build your application you can use this link : https://docs.expo.dev/build/setup/

 # Important

 The application is based on fdp-play, which is running on an https-enabled server.
-For testing, you need to deploy your own fdp-play with https and write it in the application description.
+For testing, you need to deploy your own fdp-play with https and write it in the application configuration.

 ### For test
 - Link bee node: https://bee-test.bzzwiki.xyz/